 Sound of Hope Ministries is a 501(c)3 non-profit.
 Any donations made are tax exempt.
 Thank you for your gifts.

 Through the generous help of our partnerships and supporters we were able to ship 40 musical instruments and assorted musical supplies to Belize in two 800 pound, refrigerator-sized crates.
 Learn more about Instruments of Hope.

 Moving to a new country, getting settled, and beginning ministry was a challenge.
 Thankfully our partner church Sagebrush has already gone through these growing pains and was well established.
 Even though we were ramping up ministry with our other partnerships and figuring out details, we almost immediately were able to pour our energy into leading worship at Sagebrush.

 Growing with Friends (Discipleship)

-The woman of Sound of Hope began a woman’s bible study.
-Attendance has been erratic, but their time has been well spent.
+The women of Sound of Hope began a women’s Bible study.
+Meeting every week has provided a rich time of fellowship and biblical discussions.
 The women who show up have received some much needed healing prayer and caring friends to share life with.

-Through the whole Sound of Hope team spending time with those with an interest in music and maybe even leading worship someday, we began a Jam night.
+With the mission of training up future worship leaders, we began a Jam night.
 Jam night is an informal time where musicians of all skills get together to learn and play music.
 The evening begins with a brief teaching on worship, followed by prayer and then instruction and playing through about 5 or 6 songs.